yvelikova/axway-open-docs/content/en/docs/apigw_upgrade/upgrade_cassandra.md

 {{< alert title="Tip" color="primary" >}}By default, all Cassandra data is stored in the `data` directory.
 However, in a production environment you should store the commit log (for example, `/opt/db/cassandra-2212/cassandra/data/commitlog`) on a separate disk partition, or a separate physical device from the data file directories.
 You can change the default locations in `cassandra.yaml` (`commitlog_directory`, `data_file_directories`, and `saved_caches_directory` properties).
 For more information, see <http://docs.datastax.com/en/archived/cassandra/2.2/cassandra/configuration/configCassandra_yaml.html>.{{< /alert >}}

-### Step 5 – Copy SSL certificates from Cassandra 2.2.8 to Cassandra 2.2.12
+### Copy SSL certificates from Cassandra 2.2.8 to Cassandra 2.2.12

 If you have SSL certificates in your Cassandra 2.2.8 installation, copy them to Cassandra 2.2.12.
 To copy the SSL certificates, copy the following files to `/opt/db/cassandra-2212/cassandra/conf/`:

 * `/opt/db/cassandra-228/cassandra/conf/.truststore`
 * `/opt/db/cassandra-228/cassandra/conf/.keystore`

-### Step 6 – Update Cassandra 2.2.12 configuration files
+### Update Cassandra 2.2.12 configuration files

 Update your Cassandra 2.2.12 configuration files with the relevant settings from your Cassandra 2.2.8 installation.
 The following files must be updated: